Tama (cat): Death and enshrinement

 Tama died on June 22, 2015, at the age of 16, of apparent heart failure at an animal hospital in Wakayama Prefecture.
 After she died, thousands of her fans from all over Japan came to pay their respects.
 She was honored with a Shinto-style funeral at the station and was given the posthumous title "Honorary Eternal Stationmaster".

 She was enshrined at a nearby Shinto cat shrine as spirit goddess (たま大明神, Tama Daimyōjin) on August 11, 2015.
 The "Tama train" was redecorated for mourning and the first ceremonial passengers were children from a local nursery school.

 After the funeral, Wakayama Electric Railway President Mitsunobu Kojima and other executives went to the area by Kishi River where Tama was born and selected stones to build her memorial.
 Tama's name was written in calligraphy by President Kojima and carved by a stonemason.
 The plaque and a bronze statue of Tama are located in a small Shinto shrine, called Tama Jinja, next to the station.

-After the traditional fifty day mourning period, Tama was succeeded by her deputy, Nitama.
+After the traditional fifty-day mourning period, Tama was succeeded by her deputy, Nitama.
 Nitama's first official duty was to be conveyed to her predecessor's shrine to pay her respects.

 In February 2016, Tama became the first inductee into the newly created Wakayama Hall of Fame and bronze relief plaque showing the story of her life was unveiled on the second floor of the Wakayama Prefectural Library.

 Every year on June 23, the anniversary of Tama's death, her successors Nitama and Yontama are carried to her shrine and offerings are presented by the company president on their behalf.

 Successors

 Nitama

 On January 5, 2012, Tama's official apprentice, named "Nitama" ("Second Tama") was revealed.
 Born in Okayama City in 2010, Nitama was rescued from under a train car and adopted by Okayama Electric Tramway.
 Nitama trained at Idakiso Station (five stops away on the same line as Kishi Station) before being chosen as Tama's apprentice.

 Nitama is a medium-hair calico cat and is easily distinguished from both Tama and Yontama in pictures by her coat length.
 She is often drawn as endearingly fluffy on promotional materials.

 After Tama's enshrinement in August 2015, Nitama was taken to the shrine to pay her respects and then formally installed as the new stationmaster.

+On November 21, 2025, Nitama passed away at age 15.